-Throughout COVID-19 Karlene and staff at The Hearth have gone above and beyond to ensure the health, safety, and well-being of their residents.
-Following proper guidelines set out by the CDC and DOH while engaging residents in safe and creative ways, Karlene says that the people who call this community home feel confidence in their care.
-“Our residents feel safe because they know we are doing everything we can to keep them healthy and comfortable and they trust that we follow all of the right precautions,” Karlene emphasizes.
+Karlene and the staff at The Hearth go above and beyond to ensure the health, safety, and well-being of residents.
+She says that the people who call this community home feel confident in The Hearth's care.
+“Our residents feel safe because they know we are doing everything we can to keep them healthy and engaged and they trust that we are uplifting their well-being,” Karlene emphasizes.

 With The Hearth’s support, Karlene’s job as a Certified Nursing Assistant is truly a labor of love.
 “This work is really my heartbeat.
 I love what I do and the care I give to residents, and they love me dearly in return,” she says.
 They certainly do.

 In fact, Karlene’s care and presence mean so much to residents they often wonder what they’d do without her.
 “I am taking off in a few days because I have to move into my new home, and the residents say to me, ‘How will we manage without you?’
 I tell them I’ll only be off for a little bit,” she laughs.
 With a great passion for her work and immense care for residents, Karlene continues to make a difference in the lives of many.